River des Peres Greenway

 Francis R. Slay Park to Shrewsbury MetroLink, Carondelet and Lemay Parks

-High water and leftover debris from flooding is still impacting the eastern end of the greenway.
+High water and leftover debris from flooding is still impacting greenway from Morganford to Lemay Park.
 Lemay Park is closed to all visitors.
-Please avoid this area until flood waters recede. (posted 7/19/2019)
+Please avoid this area until cleanup complete. (posted 8/14/2019)

 The River des Peres greenway is temporarily closed between Alabama and Highway I-55 to accommodate construction.
 Greenway users will need to find an alternate route while construction is underway.